What is Plan S?

 Why is Plan S needed?

 The principle of Plan S is that research that has already cost money to publish, should not be locked behind paywalls.
+The intention of Plan S is to disrupt the academic publishing sector and to reform unsustainable journal business models.

 Existing mandates and policies have accelerated the open access movement but hybrid has become the dominant form of open access publishing.
 The average cost of a hybrid APC is significantly more than in “pure” open access journals.